Northwest Energy Policy and the Columbia River

 Energy Resources: Policy and Administration

-Examine the origins and history of Northwest energy policy.
+Examine the origins and history of, and institutional context for, Northwest energy policy.

-During the first half of the class we will explore the reasons behind the development of an unusually strong federal role in energy policy within the Columbia Basin, the politics behind the creation of the Bonneville Power Administration, the negotiation of the Columbia River Treaty, the passage of the Northwest Power Act of 1980, the role of the Northwest Power and Conservation Council, and significant recent developments and controversies affecting the Northwest’s electric power industry.
+This course explores the reasons behind the development of an unusually strong federal role in energy policy within the Columbia Basin, the politics behind the creation of the BPA, the negotiation of the original Columbia River Treaty between the US and Canada, the development of the Pacific Northwest-Pacific Southwest Transmission Interties, the launching of the Hydro-Thermal Power Program, the passage of the Northwest Power and Conservation Act of 1980, the role of the Northwest Power and Conservation Council established by this Act, the restructuring of the electric utility industry, the challenges from other regions of the country to what they contend are the Northwest’s “special deals” and “subsidies”, and significant recent developments and controversies affecting the Northwest’s electric power industry.

 Engage with a stellar list of guest speakers to explore current policy issues and debates.

-During the second half of the class we will invite some of the Northwest’s top energy policy makers and analysts to join us to discuss and debate some of the most important “hot topics” currently under discussion, and explore their implications for the future of the region’s economy and vitality of the Columbia River ecosystem.
-We will make our final decisions on the topics we want to explore during the first two weeks of class and invite the guest speakers based on our choices.
-Possible topics may include:
+We have invited the Northwest’s top energy policy makers and analysts to discuss and debate some of the most important “hot policy topics” currently under discussion, and explore their implications for the future of the region’s economy and vitality of the Columbia River ecosystem.